ptabasso2/springblog/README.md

 ## Building <a name="local"></a> the application and running it locally.

 These steps assume that you have a JDK installed and configured for your environment.
 This tutorial has been tested with `OpenJDK 11.0.12`.
 And you will also need to have gradle installed, the version used in this example is `7.5.1`

+If you wish to simply run and test the application, you may skip this section and consider the dockerized version of the [application](#docker).
+The necessary images are provided and available in a `dockerhub` registry.

 ### Starting the Datadog Agent first ###